 - Agriculture: Thermal drones can monitor crop health, detect pests and diseases, and optimize irrigation and fertilization practices.

 While thermal drones are still relatively new, they’re already making a big impact across industries due to their versatility and effectiveness.
+To learn more about real-world use cases in our detailed guide to the top 10 thermal drone applications.

 Factors to Consider While Choosing a Thermal Drone